bluegenes/2023-spillover-smash/README.md

 Exceptions:
 - Some entries (384 of 34220 total) contain `Unknown` accessions, which means we cannot download their sequences for reclassification.
+- 269 were duplicated entries.
+As above, these were removed via `awk '!x[$0]++' $filename > $filename-new` for now, checked, and then moved back to the original filename.
+This should be automated in the future.

 ## Classify SpillOver Sequences